mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/service_workers/index.md

 ### Application cache name

 We have a version number and we have the files that need to be cached.
 Before caching the files, we need to create a name of the cache that will be used to store the app's static resources.
-This cache name should be versioned to insure that when a new version of the app is installed, a new cache will be created and the old one will be deleted.
+This cache name should be versioned to ensure that when the app is updated, a new cache will be created and the old one will be deleted.

 #### Task